 - Viral infections

 - Nerve inflammation

-BPPV is diagnosed by something called the Dix-Hallpike.
+The Dix-Hallpike maneuver is used to diagnose BPPV.
 This involves rapidly moving from seated to lying down with your head in a rotated position.
-This maneuver is meant to elicit the symptoms and can feel very unpleasant.
+The maneuver is meant to elicit the symptoms and can feel very unpleasant.
 In addition to provoking the feelings of vertigo, the therapist also looks for rapid eye movements called nystagmus.
 This is a common finding with BPPV and is characterized by involuntary jumping or twitching of the eyes.
-Once you are diagnosed with BPPV, your therapist will perform what is called the Epley maneuver in an attempt to move the loose crystals out of the canals in the inner ear.
-Doing so will stop the inner ear from giving the brain false signals about your body’s position and will therefore relieve the dizziness.
+Once you are diagnosed with BPPV, your therapist will perform the Epley maneuver in an attempt to move the loose crystals out of the canals in the inner ear.
+Doing so will stop the inner ear from giving the brain false signals about your body’s position and relieve the dizziness.
 Even once the vertigo is relieved, it is not uncommon for it to recur later in life.

 While BPPV is the most common cause of dizziness, it isn’t the only condition to bring it on.
 To help you recover from dizziness and other symptoms, we need to understand what the cause is.
 At Robbins Rehabilitation West, we help determine the causes of balance dysfunction for those suffering from dizziness and provide the right treatment.
 With physical therapy, you can learn how to help get over your dizziness and get back to enjoying your life.